-Mr. Geng Jianhua (Mr. Geng), aged 57, become an independent non-executive director of the Company on 8 October 2020.
+Mr. Geng Jianhua (Mr. Geng), aged 58, become an independent non-executive director of the Company on 8 October 2020.
 He is the chairman of the remuneration committee and a member of the audit committee and nomination committee of the Company.
 He is currently a professor and a doctoral advisor at Tongji University, with expertise in petroleum geophysical exploration, reservoir geophysics and rock physics.
-Mr. Geng currently serves as the chairman of the Shanghai Geophysical Society and a council member of the Chinese Geophysical Society.
+Mr. Geng currently serves as a council member of the Chinese Geophysical Society.
 Mr. Geng is also a member of the Chinese Petroleum Society, Chinese Geophysical Society, European Association of Geoscientists and Engineers, Society of Exploration Geophysicists and American Geophysical Union.

-Mr. Geng has entered into a service contract with the Company for a term of three years which has commenced from 8 October 2020.
+Mr. Geng has entered into a service contract with the Company for a term of three years which has commenced from 8 October 2023.